Can career assessment tests really be helpful to your career development plan?

 I have noticed that some people can become very disillusioned when a career assessment test result doesn’t produce the outcome they subconsciously or secretly hoped for.

-At the bottom, every man knows well enough that he is a unique being, only once on this earth; and by no extraordinary chance will such a marvelously picturesque piece of diversity in unity as he is, ever be put together a second time.
+At the bottom, every man knows well enough that he is a unique being, only once on this earth; and by no extraordinary chance will such a marvellously picturesque piece of diversity in unity as he is, ever be put together a second time.~ Friedrich Nietzsche

 The magic wand of the test fails to produce results that line up with their innate career objective.